roryp/stranglerfig/README.md

 - **Dynamic Feature Management:** Toggle features at runtime.
 - **A/B Testing:** Gradually roll out features to subsets of users.
 - **Monitoring and Auditing:** Track feature usage and performance.

-The Modern Web App pattern reference sample leverages [Azure App Configuration](https://azure.microsoft.com/services/app-configuration/) to manage application settings and feature flags centrally.
-This service is particularly useful when implementing the Strangler Pattern, as it supports feature toggling and the gradual rollout of new features.

-**Benefits of Azure App Configuration:**

-- **Centralized Management:** Simplify configuration across multiple applications and environments.
-- **Real-Time Updates:** Modify settings and feature flags without application restarts.
-- **Feature Flags:** Control feature exposure to users, enabling staged rollouts.
-- **Seamless Integration:** Works well with Azure services and supports various programming languages.

 #### Example: Using Azure App Configuration in a Spring Boot Application